Fire Hydrant Meter Program

 - Consumption Rate: Current Tier 3 Water Rate

-If the City of Durham discovers or determines that a customer is in violation of any portion of the Hydrant Meter Guidelines or associated policies, WSM Staff will immediately remove the Equipment and recommend the Customer’s account and deposit be held until an investigation has been completed to determine if additional fees or penalties are required.
+If a customer violates any portion of the Hydrant Meter Guidelines or associated policies, WSM Staff will immediately remove the equipment.
+The department will put the customer's account and deposit on hold.
+Following an investigation of the circumstances, there may be additional fees or penalties.

 Related North Carolina Laws and Regulations